Bringing Christ to the Nations—and the Nations to the Church

 This was better understood through the Jesus film, which attracted over 1200 people generating over 800 responses.
 They came forward to tell about how the program had impacted their lives.
 They were willing to provide their names and contact for follow-up.

 Indeed the Lord of the harvest is ready to work, if only we determine to move.

 Ltheran Hour Ministries – your partner in International Outreach!

 To God be the glory,

-Thanks to Harvey and Joanne, for all you do with the Lutheran Hour Ministry.
+Thanks to Joanne Emery, for all you do with the Lutheran Hour Ministry.

 He had only the best intentions when he went behind his daughter's back regarding his grandchildren.
 But his son-in-law didn't take too kindly to his interference.
 Now he isn't welcome in their home.
 For the time being his daughter still answers his phone calls.
 He apologizes every time, but she says they can't trust him.
 He's walking on egg shells -- afraid he'll say the wrong thing, do the wrong thing, look the wrong way, and the separation will become permanent, and he'll never see his grandchildren again.